dickhardt/node-a2p3/README.md

 ##API Documentation

 ####init( config, vault )
-Initializes the a2p3 module with the vales in config and vault.
+Initializes the a2p3 module with the vales in `config.json` and `vault.json`.

 ```javascript